-- Foreshadowing: In the first film, a police invesigator makes a quip about how Wo Shing isn't like another triad, where leadership is passed down from father to son.
+- In the first film, a police investigator makes a quip about how Wo Shing isn't like another Hong Kong triad where leadership is passed down from father to son.
 Triad Election ends with Jimmy being forced by the government to turn Wo Shing into a family enterprise, eventually passing it down to his children.

-- In a similar vein, at the climax of the first film, Uncle "Long Gun" tells Jimmy that if he's to survive in the triads, he needs to seize power and absolute control, climbing up to the top of the society's heirarchy if need be; otherwise, he should get out before he can't.
+- At the climax of the first film, Uncle "Long Gun" tells Jimmy that if he's to survive in the triads, he needs to seize power and absolute control, climbing up to the top of the society's hierarchy if need be; otherwise, he should get out before he can't.
 By the end of Triad Election, Jimmy can never leave the triads, now that he's become Chairman and the Chinese government wants him to stay in the power to maintain control of Wo Shing.

 - Honor Before Reason: Big Head, allied with Lok, keeps reciting the society's laws as Kun, aligned with Big D, is beating him with a log to take the Dragon Head Baton from him.